-So many of us feel like we need to have the latest and greatest gear to get the images we want when in fact a lot can be done with what we have.
+So many of us feel like we need to have the latest and greatest gear to get the images we want, when in fact a lot can be done with what we have.
 I was given this shoot as an assignment four years ago and it taught me a lot.
 This was shot with my first DSLR and a used lens I purchased from a friend.
 I did not own any lighting equipment, umbrellas or even an external flash at this point.

-Assignment: Still Life
+Assignment: Still life

 The assignment was: Create a technically sound classical still life photograph.
 It can be whatever you want, but it must be spot on when it comes to lighting, focus, composition, etc.

 The cover image is my final shot.
 I took a total of 22 shots, changed my lighting around, and moved around the position of the elements in the photo until it felt like it looked the best.
 This is straight out of the camera with only a tiny crop.
-(Also note that I did shoot RAW and exported out of Lightroom as a jpg.)
+(Also note that I did shoot RAW and exported out of Lightroom as a JPEG.)

 I never used to edit my photos at all.
 Period.
-I’ve learned over the last few years that editing can bring out more of what our vision for an image might be, or that it can be just for fun, but it’s not always needed.
+I’ve learned over the last several years that editing can bring out more of what our vision for an image might be, or that it can be just for fun, but it’s not always needed.
 In the end, you have to take a good shot to begin with; focus, composition, lighting and all the elements that go into a good photograph should be there first.
 It helps tremendously to really know your camera.

 Doing assignments like this, limiting yourself with what you have, using only one lens when you go out to shoot, and challenging yourself in unfamiliar situations are all ways of pushing yourself and learning more about all the elements that go into a good photograph.
 What’s more, you get to learn your camera’s capabilities in the process and practice thinking creatively.